-Being blind has affected Bella’s confidence with dogs she doesn’t know.
-We do now try to avoid other dogs, she was always a lovely friendly girl who was great with pups and older dog but now the reduced sight has meant that she has lost the confidence she once had and strange dogs running up to her or running past her shock her and this can cause her to react, she will either try to defend her self or run away, yes I have on occasion been seen running across a field with my younger dog in hot pursuit of Bella because something has scared her. but she still used her nose and loves to do a little bit of training and most of all she love a good old snuggle on the sofa under a blanket.
+Being blind has affected Bella’s confidence with dogs she doesn’t know in her older age this is because she is now an arthritic 12 1/2 year old with Lymphoma .
+She was always a lovely friendly girl who was great with pups and older dogs but now the loss of her sight has meant that she has lost the confidence she once had and strange dogs running up to her or running past her shock her and this can cause her to react, she will either try to defend her self or run away which isn't easy when you joints don't work lie they used too.
+Yes I have on occasion been seen running across a field with my younger dog in hot pursuit of Bella because something has scared her. but she still used her nose and loves to do a little bit of training and most of all she love a good old snuggle on the sofa under a blanket.

 So when I see dogs like this little chap named Bertie who is in Exeter, Little valley animal shelter which is not far from Bristol.
 I understand what he needs and not that not every one is able to give him that.
 It’s been a learning curve for us with Bella.
 But for the right person Bertie could be a great little companion who would still enjoy walks and training and you may even in time be able to let him off the lead to run around with other dogs.